 Mr. El Hage is a seasoned successful entrepreneur, the Co-Founder and Managing Director of Ritz Banc, a private equity firm headquartered in Washington D.C. with focus on international capital.
 Mr. EL Hage has intensive experience in all aspects of real estate investment transactions mainly in the office and multifamily asset classes.
 His knowledge includes sourcing investment opportunities, underwriting assets, managing risks and disposition strategies.
 He also plays a central role in industry research, capital markets and investor relations.
 Prior to founding Ritz Banc, Mr. EL Hage was a Valuation Risk Analytics Manager at Freddie Mac managing an $ 85 billion portfolio of multifamily fixed income assets and Commercial Mortgage Backed Securities (CMBS).
 Mr. El Hage also held various consulting positions at BearingPoint (now Deloitte), Deutsche Bank and the World Bank.
 Mr. EL Hage holds a Bachelor of Science in Economics from George Mason University and a Masters Degree in Applied Economics from Johns Hopkins University.
 He is also a member of the Arab Bankers Association of North America (ABANA) and The Professional Risk Managers' International Association (PRMIA).
 Mr. El Hage is fluent in English, French and Arabic.
 He resides in Washington D.C.

-Previous Post: UAE Investor to finance $120 million hotel project in Antigua
+Previous Post: UAE family office to finance $120 million hotel project in Antigua

 Next Post: Qatar investors to buy InterContinental Paris Le Grand for $442 million